IntegrateDev/Integrate.Interview.Frontend.Public/GETTINGSTARTED.md

 The React app should launch in your browser at http://localhost:3000.
 When you save changes to a file in the front-end code, the React app will automatically display your changes.

 ### Running the Automated Tests
-From the `integrate-interview-frontend` subdirectory, run the following in a command line:
+From the `integrate-interview-frontend` subdirectory, run the following in a console:
 ```
 npm test
 ```